 The same thing happens when you have an unhealthy work life balance.
 When you’re stressed, overwhelmed and/or anxious, there’s zero capacity for creative problem-solving.

 A balanced life produces a calm, clear mind.
 One that’s more capable of strategic planning and complex problem-solving.
 Something you can’t do when your mind feels cluttered.

-Reason #8 For Why Work Life Balance Is Important: Improve Productivity
+Reason #8 For Why Work-Life Balance Is Important: Increase Productivity

 Everyone wants to be more productive.
 Most of my clients cite this as an outcome that they want from coaching.